xtreme8000/BetterSpades/README.md

 * runs on very old systems back to OpenGL 1.1
 * shares similiar if not even better performance to voxlap

+#### Why should I use this instead of ...?

+* free of any Jagex code, they can't shut it down
+* open for future expansion
+* no hidden bugs

 ## Build requirements

 These libraries and files are needed: